rbtylee/tutorial-jsonc/tutorial/Intro.md

 }
 ```

 The example above should be readable enough for most people to see what is going on.
-To make it even more clear below is the same JSON only represented as a tree, but like a file manager lists your directory structure.
+To make it even more clear below is the same JSON only represented as a tree.
+Similar to the way a file manager lists your directory structure.

 !["JSON tree"](https://github.com/rbtylee/tutorial-jsonc/blob/master/Images/json-tree.png)